Did you know you can use LinkedIn to build your resume?

 In summary, using LinkedIn to build your resume has serious limitations.

-It may be a relief to generate a resume with little-to-no effort, especially if you’re new to resume writing.
 But if you haven’t fully populated your LinkedIn Profile, you’re in for a big challenge.
 Even if you HAVE updated LinkedIn, you may not be able to feature top achievements (due to corporate confidentiality).

 So you’ll still need to put in the work and document your biggest successes, personal brand, quantifiable career wins, and promise of value… whether you choose to work with a skilled resume writer or dedicate hours to writing a resume for yourself.